madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 As the proposition has no quantifiers, we can directly use the first argument to reduce the expression.
 That is, the one given by the usual definition of addition over Peano numbers.
-We then have following expression.
+We then have the following expression.

 $$
     2 = 2
 $$

-This is still a mathematical object, a propositional claim.
+We still have a mathematical object, a propositional claim.
 We know from the Peano axioms, that syntactical equivalence satisfies reflexivity, symmetry, and transitivity.
-Henceforth the properties of equality are satisfied and we may end our deductive sequence.
+Henceforth the properties of equality are satisfied, and we may end our deductive sequence.

-Next we want to translate above into programming.
+Next, we want to translate above into programming.

 ## In Haskell
 From the [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)